Book Online With:

 Both conditions can signal an underlying health problem that should be treated to prevent serious problems from developing.
 You can count on the extensive experience of the doctors at Rosh Maternal & Fetal Medicine to identify the cause and effectively treat irregular and missed periods.

-If you have any questions about your menstrual periods, call their office in the Midtown East area of New York City, or schedule an appointment online.
+If you have any questions about your menstrual periods, call our office in the Midtown East area of New York City, or schedule an appointment online.